Fargo January 6, 2020

 1 Hr., 38 Mins.

-n the middle of Fargo, Joel and Ethan Coen’s masterful 1996 tragicomedy, the heroine, a policewoman named Marge (Frances McDormand), takes a break from investigating the case driving the film to meet up with an acquaintance from high school.
-The acquaintance is named Mike (Steve Park), and, at first, his intentions seem pure — in line with any person intending to catch up with an old friend over drinks.
+n the middle of Fargo, Joel and Ethan Coen’s masterful 1996 tragicomedy, the heroine, a policewoman named Marge (Frances McDormand), takes a break from investigating the case driving the film to meet up with a high-school acquaintance named Mike (Steve Park).
+At first, his intentions seem pure — in line with any person intending to catch up with an old friend over drinks.
 (Never mind that Mike initially called Marge in the dead of night —

 something by which she doesn’t appear too bothered.)
 They meet at a bar on the outskirts of the titular North Dakotan town, where the seven-months-pregnant Marge orders a Diet Coke, which is served to her in a small glass cup with a skinny pink straw.

 The ensuing conversation is a stilted display of niceties.
 It’s the sort of exchange you expect to come about when one of the people involved doesn’t exactly know what the other’s intentions are.
 Mike’s makes clear his deliberations pretty quickly, though.
-First he tries to sit next to Marge rather than across from her — “Just so I can see you, don’t have to turn my neck!” she says reassuringly after politely demanding he go back to his original position — then admits that the reason he called her up in the first place was because his wife has died and that he’s been deeply lonely these days.
+First, he tries to sit next to Marge rather than across from her — “Just so I can see you, don’t have to turn my neck!” she says reassuringly after politely demanding he go back to his original position — then admits that the reason he called her up in the first place is because his wife has died and that he’s been deeply lonely these days.
 Near the end of their awkward meeting, Mike breaks down into tears.
 Marge looks from side to side, contemplating how to get out unscathed.

 The epiphany ultimately helps her solve the case that takes up most of the film’s narrative.
 In Fargo, Marge is technically a supporting character.
 Her presence is so strong (McDormand’s Oscar-winning portrayal is of the immediately iconic kind), though, we’re partial to think otherwise.
 The real star of the movie is technically a pug-faced 40-something-year-old named Jerry (William H. Macy), the sales manager at an Oldsmobile dealership in Minneapolis.
-Jerry’s in trouble.
+Jerry is in trouble.
 When we first meet him, he’s floating a $320,000 GMC loan, which he promises to pay back through vehicles that don’t exist.
 In dire financial straits, he contacts a couple of goons, Gaear and Carl (Peter Stormare and Steve Buscemi), who purportedly can be trusted on the criminal front.
 (They shouldn’t be.)

 Things unsurprisingly go awry, and not insignificantly so.
 While transporting Jean to a secluded cabin in the woods later in the movie, Gaear and Carl are pulled over by a police officer in the middle of nowhere.
-The stop should be routine — the men simply forgot to put on the temporary tabs of their new car.
+The stop should be routine — the men forgot to put on the temporary tabs of their new car.
 Jean, however, makes a noise or two, alerting the cop, which leads Gaear to shoot him.
 A pair of eye-witnesses drive by; they, too, are gunned down by Gaear, who chases them down.

 The film collects fine performances.
 The actors, at the top of their respective games, ably straddle the line between the silly and the solemn.
 Never do they imbue their performances in caricature — something that would be the obvious choice here.
 Most winning are McDormand, here playing one of the great screen heroines, and Macy, whose inane desperation is now more amusing to watch given his role in the recent college-admissions scandal.
 They also make for the most obvious reflection of the dark-light dichotomy Fargo so excellently conjures.
-The subversion, though, is that with his fake-nice posturing and ultimately pathetic personality, Macy doesn’t make for a conventionally detestable villain.
-He’s a man so frustrated by the constant tedium and setbacks permeating his life that we can almost see — emphasis on the almost — why he operates the way he does.
+The subversion, however, is that with his fake-nice posturing and ultimately pathetic personality, Macy doesn’t make for a conventionally detestable villain.
+He’s a man so frustrated by the constant tedium and setbacks of his life that we can almost see — emphasis on the almost — why he operates the way he does.